josecastillolema/baseline-operator/README.md

   image: quay.io/cloud-bulldozer/stressng
 ```

 If not selected, defaults to `quay.io/jcastillolema/stressng:0.14.01`.
-For network workloads is important for stress-ng version to be >= 0.14.01.
-Image was compiled through this Dockerfile:
+For network workloads is important for *stress-ng* version to be >= 0.14.01, which allows to choose the network interface via `--sock-if`, `sockmany-if`, `--udp-if` and `udp-flood-if`.
+The default image was compiled through this Dockerfile:
 ```Dockerfile
 FROM quay.io/centos/centos:stream8